mpalash/aliakbarmehta/content/purgatory-edit.md

   <br/>
 children:
   - "LATB X HERVISIONS: Digital Intimacies"
+  - Living in archival time, or at the end of narrative(s)
   - "purgatory EDIT: Liberation Archives for the Cyborgs of Now"
-  - Living in archival time, or at the end of narrative(s)
+  - Living in archival time, or at the end of narrative(s) @ Transmediale
   - European Media Art Platform (EMAP) Residency
   - Cruel Radiance
   - "PE ~ purgatory EDIT: Doomscroll Archive"